Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Approximation of multi-marginal optimal transport

-In this subsection, we analyze the theoretical computational complexity of the LSIP problem \eqref{eqn:mmotlb-dual-lsip}.
-In the subsequent analysis, we assume that the underlying space $\CX_1,\ldots,\CX_N$ are all compact and the test functions in $\CG_1,\ldots,\CG_N$ are all continuous, and quantify the theoretical computational complexity of \eqref{eqn:mmotlb-dual-lsip} in terms of the number of calls to a global minimization oracle, which is defined as follows.
+In this subsection, we analyze the computational complexity of the LSIP problem \eqref{eqn:mmotlb-dual-lsip}.
+In the subsequent analyses, we assume that the underlying spaces $\CX_1,\ldots,\CX_N$ are all compact and the test functions in $\CG_1,\ldots,\CG_N$ are all continuous, and quantify the computational complexity of \eqref{eqn:mmotlb-dual-lsip} in terms of the number of calls to a global minimization oracle, which is defined as follows.